awslabs/aws-sdk-android-samples/README.md

   + Amazon Cognito Identity
   + Amazon S3

-* [AndroidPubSub](AndroidPubSub/README.md).
-This sample demonstrates use of the AWS IoT APIs to securely publish to and subscribe from MQTT topics with TLS and IoT certificates.
-Involved AWS Services are:
-  + Amazon Cognito Identity
-  + AWS IoT

 * [AndroidPubSubWebSocket](AndroidPubSubWebSocket/README.md).
 This sample demonstrates use of the AWS IoT APIs to securely publish to and subscribe from MQTT topics with WebSockets.
 Involved AWS Services are:
   + Amazon Cognito Identity
   + AWS IoT